abobas/ft_printf/README.md

 Project for Codam (42 Network)

-This is a reimplementation of printf of the C Standard Library.

-The assignment comprised supporting the 'cspdiuxX%' conversions and '-0.*' flags.
+Assignment: reimplementing printf of the C Standard Library.
+The 'cspdiuxX%' conversions and '-0.*' flags have to be supported.

 - Grade: 100%
 - Date: 28 December 2019